Q. How much money do I need to go to school?

 Q. How much income can I have and still qualify for grants?
 Why don't I qualify for Federal Pell Grant?

 There is not a set dollar amount that determines whether a student receives financial aid.
 Most of the data requested on the FAFSA is used in a formula created by the federal government to calculate eligibility.
-Some of the major factors are: Household size, number in college, age of parents, income and assets information.
-A simple formula calculation is available.
-You can input your information and receive a calculation that explains how the data was used to arrive at the rate of eligibility.
-The calculation also estimates whether you will receive a Pell Grant.
+Some of the major factors are household size, number of household in college, the age of your parents, and income and assets information.
+When you fill out the FAFSA, there is an estimate of aid.
+Please note that this is only an estimate.
+Kirkwood will determine your award once your file is complete.

 Q. What is the difference between subsidized and unsubsidized loans?

 With the Subsidized Federal Stafford Loan, no interest accumulates while the student is enrolled in school because the government is subsidizing it during the deferment period.
 Interest begins to accumulate after the six month grace period that begins once the student graduates or drops below half-time enrollment.
 With the Unsubsidized Federal Stafford Loan, interest accumulates immediately after the loan is disbursed.
 The student will be billed quarterly while attending school.
 If the student does not pay the interest, it will be deferred.
 However, we recommend student pay the interest on unsubsidized loans because if they do not, they will owe more than they received as the interest is capitalized (added to the principal).